JackBilbo/lxn-dg808s/README.md

 Coded and contributed bei LeNinjaHD - thanks for that!
 Gives you a red warning if exceeding 152 knots true airspeed.
 Depending on altitude that can be way before reaching the red line on the VSI.

 The message will pop up each time you pass the threshold for ten seconds and the disappear without any harm.
 Connected to the "Cockpit Warnigns"-Switch in "Interface options" so can be deactivated.
 Or even is if you have deactivated those gear and ballast warnings.

+No matter if deactivated, exceeding Vne will be recorded and evaluated at the end of the current task.

+The speedtape gauge also shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
+This estimation will always be a little on the "pessimistic" side, placing the red overspeed line a little lower than the popup trigger to give you an early warning.

 <strong>New type of datafields</strong>